- Also known as the Tom Murphy Highway from the Alabama state line to I-285 in Fulton County.

 Where it crosses I-75 the second time just before Allgood Rd, it is called the North Loop.

 - Most commonly known as the Downtown Connector.

-and merges/splits again at the 17th Street Bridge, also known as
+and merges/splits again at the 17th Street Bridge, also known as the Brookwood Interchange

 - Often referred to as The Perimeter.